Wentworth Miller

 Biography

-Wentworth Earl Miller III (born June 2, 1972)[1] is an American actor and screenwriter.
-He rose to prominence following his role as Michael Scofield in the five seasons of the Fox series Prison Break, for which he received a Golden Globe Award nomination for Best Actor in a Leading Role.
+Wentworth Earl Miller III (born June 2, 1972) is an American actor, model, screenwriter and producer.
+He rose to prominence following his role as Michael Scofield in the Fox series Prison Break, for which he received a Golden Globe Award nomination for best actor in a leading role.
 He made his screenwriting debut with the 2013 thriller film Stoker.
-In 2014, he began playing Leonard Snart / Captain Cold in a recurring role on The CW series The Flash before becoming a series regular on the spin-off Legends of Tomorrow.
-Miller reprised his role as Michael Scofield for the fifth season of the limited-run Prison Break revival, which aired on April 4, 2017, and concluded on May 30, 2017.
+He is currently playing a recurring villain in The Flash as Leonard Snart/Captain Cold, and is playing the role as a series regular in the spin-off DC's Legends of Tomorrow.
+Miller will reprise his role as Michael Scofield for the Prison Break series in mid-2016.

 Read more...